 At contract inception, the Company determined the unconstrained transaction price was \$7.3 million, consisting of the \$3.0 million up-front consideration and \$4.3 million variable consideration for the reimbursement of vector supply.
 JW provided the Company with a \$3.0 million upfront payment related to the granting of a license for MAGE-A4 cell therapy and the transfer of technology for the development of the Initial Product in which the Company shared equally with Regeneron.
 During the first quarter of 2023, the Company completed the full transfer of the license of IP related to MAGEA4 cell therapy along with the technology transfer, and as such, the upfront payment received from JW was recognized as service revenue during the first quarter of 2023.
 The transaction price of \$4.3 million related to the supply of vector consists of variable consideration based upon the estimated amount of vector needed for the initial Phase 1 clinical trial which the Company will also share equally with Regeneron.
-In the second quarter of 2023, the Company completed its first transfer of vector to supply to JW of approximately \$0.1 million.
+During the third quarter of 2023, the Company completed a transfer of vector supply to JW of approximately \$0.5 million.
+During the nine months ended September 30, 2023, the Company has transferred a total of \$0.6 million of vector supply to JW.